 Un-check this option to only process the current folder.

 • Pause on Errors: Check this option and when PNGExtra encounters any errors, it will pop up a dialog box showing the error, allowing you to continue or to cancel further processing.

 Un-check this option for uninterrupted processing.

 • Backup Original Files: Check this option and when PNGExtra does modify a file, it will create a backup of the original file.
-This will have the same filename but will change the file extension.
-For example, "123.png" becomes "123.old".
+This will have the same filename but with a different file extension.
+For example, “123.png” becomes “123.old”.